Matho/smart_ruby_plug/README.md

 The idea is, that you will provide Raspberry Pi with LCD display to your neighbor and he will have option to turn your Starlink dish on, for case it is off (it is scheduled for turning off at midnight for each night)

 The hardware you need to buy:
-- you have to buy 2x Raspberry Pi (preferred is Raspberry Pi 4B, but you can use any aarch64 supported, like Raspberry Pi 3B and higher) 2GB memory model should be good enough
+- you have to buy 2x Raspberry Pi.
+You need min 1GB ram model for Home Assistant node and min512MB ram model for the remote device.
+- the project works both on armv7l and aarch64
 - the first one will be used as remote control and the second one as master node with `Home Assistant` smart home software
 - then I have bought [Waveshare 1,3" IPS LCD display HAT 240×240](https://www.waveshare.com/1.3inch-lcd-hat.htm) for the RPI used to act as remote device
 - you need also some 2x MicroSD card, 32GB should be good enough